governet/FEC_data_notebooks/README.md

     - `cd ./FEC_data_notebooks && chmod +x ./build.sh && ./build.sh`

 If this completes successfully a Jupyter Notebook browser will open; check out IndependentExpenditures for the first draft notebook.
 Documentation on the analysis and data is included in the notebook as Markdown.

+#### Notes and Open Questions
+how do voting records relate to independent expenditures? how does committee spending across state lines/races play out? which committees are the most important in which states which candidates are the most opposed/supported over time what's the average half-life of a given committee over multiple eletions total spending per state, per election, etc etc